 Company operations, such as manufacturing and transportation, emit GHGs including carbon dioxide (CO2), methane (CH4) and hydrofluorocarbons (HFCs), contributing to climate change.
 Emissions from product use are largely discussed on our Product environmental stewardship page, and we include the impact of our most material products in our operational GHG footprint.

 We use science to contribute to the global fight against climate change.
-We set science-based emissions reduction targets and were one of the first companies in the FTSE 350 to have them approved by the Science Based Targets initiative, which means that our targets are in line with the level of decarbonisation required to keep warming to 1.5°C, what the latest climate science has told us is needed to prevent the most damaging effects of climate change, and our scope 3 target is in line with current best practice.
+We set science-based emissions reduction targets and were one of the first companies in the FTSE 350 to have them approved by the Science Based Targets Initiative.
+Our scope 1 and 2 greenhouse gas emissions targets are consistent with reductions required to keep warming to 1.5°C, what the latest climate science has told us is needed to prevent the most damaging effects of climate change, and our scope 3 target is in line with current best practice.

 There is a clear link between energy consumption and GHG emissions.
 We manage both in consideration of the other.
 Using the Institute of Environmental Management and Assessment GHG hierarchical approach,1 we work to avoid energy demand, reduce consumption and emissions through efficiencies, substitute our energy supply with renewables and compensate for unavoidable emissions.

 A full description of our GHG emissions methodology is located in our Sustainability Data Summary.